beters02/archtimize/README.md

 *This is meant to be used after a minimal "archinstall" installation*

-Prerequisites
-- Git must be installed
-- No previously installed graphics drivers
-- No previously installed graphical environment or window manager
-- Btrfs preferred (if using archinstall, make sure use subvolumes default layout and compression is ON)
-- Swap on zram preferred
-- Grub bootloader

 What does this install?
 - CachyOS optimized repositories - [wiki](https://wiki.cachyos.org/features/optimized_repos/)
 - CachyOS linux kernel - [repo](https://github.com/CachyOS/linux-cachyos) [wiki](https://wiki.cachyos.org/features/kernel/)